PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ```

-Here OBS will build the regular `python-pbr` package and additionally the `test` flavored` `RPM.
-Users can then distinguish the different flavors in spec using and perform corresponding actions (Adjusting BuildRequires, package names/descriptions, turning on additional build switches, etc).
+Here OBS will build the regular `python-pbr` package and additionally the `test` flavored RPM.
+Users can then distinguish the different flavors in spec using and perform corresponding actions (adjusting `BuildRequires`, package names/descriptions, turning on additional build switches, etc.).

 Here we can see, that an additional flavor is getting built: